 Snowy days are great for snuggling up under blankets with a good book, but sometimes you really need to get your kids up and running around.
-When it is cold and snowy out, kids tend not to want to go out unless there is something fun to do.
+When it is cold and snowy out, kids don’t want to go outside unless there is something fun to do.

-You can hang out inside and do some cool indoor activities but if you are getting some cabin fever then head outside and do some of these snow activities with your kids!
+You can hang out inside and do some cool indoor activities, but if you are getting cabin fever, head outside and do some snow activities with your kids!

 These simple outdoor activities will help get the kids outside and have fun.

 Building a snowman is a childhood favorite snow activity.
 Rolling big balls of snow across the yard is fun and can be a great activity for the whole family to enjoy.
 This is a great time to break out the old, outgrown, or worn-out hats and winter gear.
 Toss them into a tote to keep by the door for when the kids head out to play, and use them to decorate your snowman.

 Grab an old-fashioned sled and go find a hill with the kids.
 This fun and simple activity is a great way to get kids outside having fun and will help burn off some of that excess energy they have.
 So when they are bouncing off the walls inside all day, send them outside with a sled!